leonio/otel-docker/README.md

 ## 5. OtelConsoleApp (sample)
 - A small sample .NET console application that generates synthetic traces, metrics and logs to demonstrate the stack
-- By default the sample pushes telemetry to the local OpenTelemetry Collector over gRPC (OTLP/gRPC)
+- By default the sample pushes telemetry to the local OpenTelemetry Collector over gRPC (OTLP/gRPC default for OTEL libraries in dotnet)
-- The project's configuration (`OtelConsoleAppConfig.cs` / `Program.cs`) shows the exporter configured for gRPC
 - There are debug toggles (commented out) in the sample that you can enable to print verbose telemetry or enable an internal debug exporter

 You an use this sample to generate telemetry to test linking between logs, traces and metrics in Grafana.